 Are you able to throw away things that are dirty or broken?
 Many hoarders keep unsanitary, unusable or unsafe items.
 The huge accumulations of possessions in these people’s homes can also lead to issues with personal cleanliness, deteriorating health, rodent infestation, home safety and maintenance issues just to mention a few.

 Do you use “escape strategies” to avoid feeling guilty about your organizational problems?
 People with organizational issues often find temporary escape in activities such as excessive shopping, watching too much TV, overeating and overworking; anything to avoid having to address the underlying issues causing them pain and hurt.
-Hoarders, on the other hand tend to live their life in business as normal mode.
+Extreme hoarders, on the other hand often tend to live their outside life in “business as normal” mode until things reach a crisis point.

 We all get disorganized at times.
 Life transitions such as moving house, having a baby, getting divorced, illness, bereavement, even just going on vacation can all cause clutter and chaos in our homes.
 This is known as “situational disorganization” and is a completely normal and temporary reaction to events in our lives; which are overcome and sorted out once we adjust back to our normal routine.
 However, sometimes a person is unable to bounce back to their normal state of organization after a significant life event and their disorganized state becomes their “new normal”; they are suffering from chronic disorganization.